crazy4chrissi/ebay-kleinanzeigen-crawler/README.md

   --options OPTIONS     Options for kleinanzeigen.
 Get from the site (example:
                         preis:0:20/, default:)
-  --verbose             Print verbose output before result JSON
+  --verbose             Print verbose output before result JSON --details             Crawl the details page of each ad in order to obtain
+                        more details.
+Requires a lot more requests.
 ```